 What registries are involved in providing the function: Root Zone database, Root Zone WHOIS, .INT Zone database, .INT WHOIS database.

-Overlaps or interdependencies: Historically policy has partially been determined by IETF, however per RFC 3172, .INT is no longer used for international databases for infrastructure use, instead ARPA TLD is used for this.
+Overlaps or interdependencies: Historically policy has partially been determined by IETF, however per RFC 3172, .INT is no longer used for international databases for infrastructure use, .ARPA TLD is used instead.

-Root Domain Name System Security Extensions (DNSSEC) Key Management (NTIA IANA Functions Contract: C.2.9.2.f)
+Root DNSSEC Key Management (NTIA IANA Functions Contract: C.2.9.2.f)

-Description of the function: The IANA Functions Operator is responsible for generating the KSK (key signing key) and publishing its public portion.
-The KSK used to digitally sign the root zone ZSK (zone signing key) that is used by the Root Zone Maintainer to DNSSEC-sign the root zone.
+Description of the function: The IANA Functions Operator is responsible for generating the Key Signing Key (KSK) and publishing its public portion.
+The KSK used to digitally sign the Root Zone Zone Signing Key (ZSK) that is used by the Root Zone Maintainer to DNSSEC-sign the Root Zone.

 Customers of the function: Root Zone Maintainer, DNS validating resolver operators.